 Kenmare To Dingle

-Visit Killarney Brewery, a wonderful piece of architecture overlooking the Gap of Dunloe.
-Lunch here before a tour and beer tastings.
+Next up, Killarney Brewery, a stunning architectural gem with a view of the Gap of Dunloe.
+Lunch and beer tastings await.

 Producers of: Casey Brothers stout, Full Circle IPA, Killarney Blonde, Rutting red ale